icon

 • Interesting Blue Pearl Fact: Blue Akoya pearls are farmed in Japan and Vietnam; their colors are thought to be the result of a metabolic disorder.

-Pearl Colors: Blue Akoya Pearls
+Blue Akoya Pearls

-Naturally colored blue Akoya pearls feature blue body colors that range from silvery blue-grey to intense sky blue, and are farmed in Japan and Vietnam.
+Naturally colored Blue Akoya pearls feature blue body colors that range from silvery blue-grey to intense sky blue, and are farmed in Japan and Vietnam.

-Pearl Colors: Blue-Overtone Tahitian Pearls
+Blue Tahitian Pearls

 Tahitian pearls are not really "true" blue pearls, but black pearls that can display blue-hued overtones ranging from pale sky blue to intense blue-green or teal overtones.

-Pearl Colors: Blue-Overtone Sea of Cortez Pearls
+Blue Sea of Cortez Pearls

 Sea of Cortez pearls from Guyamas, Mexico are the rarest cultured pearls in the world.